superfly/docs/reference/index.html.md

 A detailed view of Fly.io's implementation of Firecracker VMs, Scaling, Anycast networking, Proxies, and the Backhaul network, all of which come together to create Fly.io's infrastructure.

 * [**Regions**](/docs/reference/regions/):
-We run servers around the word so your apps can run close to your users.
+We run servers around the world so your apps can run close to your users.

 ## Creating and Deploying Applications